 Caching highly improves the user experience and page speed.
 Temporarily saved files on the users’ computers make your site faster after the first visit.
 All the static files are saved and might be used again.

 The easiest way to utilize caching is to use WordPress plugins.
 Use the most trusted WP plugins – W3 Total Cache or WP Fastest Cache.
-After installation and simple optimization, you will be really surprised with the results.
+After installation and simple optimization, you will be really surprised by the results.
 It can even improve your overall website performance tenfold.

 3. Optimize images